 By Monique from Somerset, UK., Weston-super-Mare

 I am going to tell you the absolute best way to separate yolks from whites.
 You will become a pro at it.
 You will remember this technique for the rest of your life.
 You will want to share it with your friends.
-My only regret is that I don't have a video camera to film this technique for you.
-(Perhaps the editors would like to try their hand at this and get the action on video).

 My recipe for Angel Food Cake calls for 12 egg whites which takes a dozen or more eggs for me, depending on how many yolks I break.
 After breaking a yolk on the sharp edge of an egg shell, I found it easier to pour the yolk in my hand and let the remainder of the white slip through my fingers.

 If you need to remove a little bit of yolk from egg whites all you have to do is dip a damp paper towel into the whites.
 The yolk should cling to the paper towel.
+By Robin

 Sometimes recipes call for egg whites and you are left with the yolk or vise versa.
 Saving the extra yolks or whites for use in another dish later is easy and a great way to reduce food waste.
-This is a guide about saving leftover egg yolks or whites.
+This is a page about saving leftover egg yolks or whites.